-These TKD No-Bake Mocha protein balls give you the extra carbs you need for a glycogen-depleting workout.
+These TKD No Bake Chocolate protein balls give you the extra carbs you need for a glycogen-depleting workout.

-Here’s the complete list of ingredients for our TKD mocha energy balls:
+Here’s the complete list of ingredients for our TKD chocolate energy balls:

 - Instant oats – You can get your carbohydrates on the TKD from oats, a whole-grain food.
 Oats are also high in fiber and are filling!

 - Protein powder (of your choice) – Whether you use whey powder or collagen powder as your source of protein, that’s totally up to you.
 Tip: Pick a good-tasting protein powder.
 If not, you won’t enjoy these energy balls at all.
-I can assure you that my choice of powders in this recipe are delicious in case you haven’t tried them yet.
+I can assure you that my choice of powder in this recipe is delicious in case you haven’t tried it yet.

 - Maple syrup – This adds sweetness to the energy balls.
 But if you’d rather not have it, that’s fine too.

 - MCT oil (or coconut oil) – MCT stands for medium-chain triglycerides which are healthy fats that support weight loss and increase your energy.
 MCT oil contains 100% MCTs, while coconut oil has about 45% – 65% of MCTs.